 Homemade Spaghetti Sauce in the crockpot is such a great dinner that is so easy to prepare.
 The delicious Italian flavors mingle all day long, giving the sauce such a wonderful flavor.

 This is a recipe that I got from my mom.
 I originally made it in a large pot on the stovetop.
-After making it a few times, I realized it would be so much easier to put into the Crock-Pot and now that is the only way I make it.
+After making it a few times, I realized it would be so much easier to make it in the Crock-Pot and now that is the only way I make it.

 I love making homemade spaghetti sauce.
 Not only is it delicious but by using simple ingredients, I know what ingredients are going into our dinner.

 A time saving tip: When I make spaghetti I usually just brown the meat in my Lodge Cast Iron Skillet and crumble it with a spatula instead of making meatballs.
 It saves time by not having to make and cook the meatballs before adding them to the sauce.